OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 The same holds true for bug fixes.
 They will be treated as feature branches.
 When a hot-fix branch is checked in, new infrastructure is stood up to verify the fix actually fixes the issue.
 When it is ready to go, it is merged into master and pushed up to `Staging`.

 If you are using Gitflow, you could configure the build server to kick off releases to `Staging` when a change is checked into a release branch.

 ### Merge conflicts and pulling in latest changes

 Each feature branch will have its own sandbox to test changes in.
 A feature can take one day or one month to finish.
 There are many advantages to having separate sandboxes to test changes in, but it is up to the developers to keep their feature branch up to date by regularly pulling in changes from the `master` branch.
 It gets exponentially harder to merge the latest changes in `master` into a feature branch as time goes on.
 One feature my team worked on took four weeks before it was ready for QA to test.
 The developers waited to merge master into their branch until the very end; it took four days to resolve all the merge conflicts.

-I'm not saying you need to stop what you're doing and merge from `master` every hour.
+I’m not saying you need to stop what you’re doing and merge from `master` every hour.
 I recommend setting up a regular cadence, once a day, once every couple of days, just have something.
-The earlier you start, the fewer headaches you'll encounter.
+The earlier you start, the fewer headaches you’ll encounter.
 Unless someone does a massive refactor of the code.
-That merge won't be fun, no matter how quickly you start.
+That merge won’t be fun, no matter how quickly you start.

 Ideally, the number of changes being merged into `master` will decrease with this new workflow.
 Remember, before changes being merged into `master` were half complete.
 They were ready for testing, but I rarely saw a change make it past the test stage without at least one modification.
 Instead of merging changes 20-25 times a day into `master`, it would drop down to three or four a week.

 Merge conflicts will happen.
 Developers need to talk to one another and let everyone know what area of the code they are working in.
-The Product Owners or Business Analysts should work with developers to ensure they aren't sending in feature requests which all touch the same code.
+The Product Owners or Business Analysts should work with developers to ensure they aren’t sending in feature requests which all touch the same code.
 This new workflow will help ensure **Production** ready code is merged into master, not help better organize developers.

 ### External Services and databases